virtser/octopress/source/_posts/2013-04-05-hello-world.markdown

 This is a very first post in my new minimalistic geek blog based on [Octopress](https://github.com/imathis/octopress) framework for [Jekyll](https://github.com/mojombo/jekyll) blogging.

 It is supposed to be simple and easy to maintain.
-It supports markdown writing only, has no Admin UI and you have to commit changes to [GitHub](https://github.com/virtser/octopress) in order to publish a new post.
+It supports [markdown](http://en.wikipedia.org/wiki/Markdown) writing only, has no Admin section and you have to commit changes to [GitHub](https://github.com/virtser/octopress) in order to publish a new post.
 Lets see how it goes.

-I used to have sveral blogs in the past.
+I used to have several blogs in the past.
 One was a photography blog based on Wordpress, another photo blog in [Tumblr](http://www.tumblr.com) and the last one based on BlogEngine.Net with some own custom modifications was my personal blog.

-All blogs I used to have, but photo blog, were in *Russian* only.
+All blogs I used to have, were in *Russian* only.
 It is my first attempt to write a blog in *English*.
-It supposed to server all my *English*, *Russian* and *Hebrew* speaking friends.
+It supposed to serve all my *English*, *Russian* and *Hebrew* speaking friends.

 I'm going to write here about the things that interest me and may be interesting to read for others as well.
-Sometimes I'm going to share my knowledge and sometimes to get your opinion.
-It is important for me to get feedback, so if you read a post and you care or have something to say about, please comment.
+I'm going to share here stuff related to my workplace or hobbies.
+It is important for me to get feedback.
+So if you read a post and you care or have something to say about it, please comment or share with others.

 I have to stop talking to myself as nobody read first blog posts...  :)